dartsim/dart/docs/readthedocs/tutorials/biped.md

 }
 ```

-Running the skeleton code without any modification (hit the spacebar), you should see a
+Running the skeleton code (hit the spacebar) without any modification, you should see a
 human-like character collapse on the ground and fold in on
 itself.
 Before we attempt to control the biped, let's first make the
 biped a bit more realistic by enforcing more human-like joint limits.

 DART allows the user to set upper and lower bounds on each degree of
 freedom in the SKEL file or using provided APIs.
 For example, you
-should see the description of the right knee joint in biped.skel:
+should see the description of the right knee joint in **biped.skel**:

 ```cpp
 <joint type="revolute" name="j_shin_right">